 12th Street Auto Care Center is proud to be ASE and AAA certified.
 That means our mechanics have passed nationally recognized tests to prove they are qualified to work on different aspects of your vehicle.
-When you’re having suspension troubles, stop by our auto shop.
-Our technicians will inspect, diagnose and either repair or replace all the necessary parts of your system.
+When you’re having suspension troubles, stop by our local Sioux Falls, SD auto repair shop.
+Our ASE-certified mechanics will inspect, diagnose and either repair or replace your suspension system.
 Trust 12th Street Auto Care Center to provide fast and friendly service, and product satisfaction.

 Your suspension system keeps your car moving straight, even when you take your hands off the wheel (not recommended for safety reasons).
 If you’re veering left or right, something is likely wrong with your suspension.
 When this happens, call 12th Street Auto Care Center to inspect your suspension, steering and alignment.
 Each of these areas should be checked by a professional each year.
 If you notice a problem, you should call us right away.

 If you’re not sure what parts make up your suspension system, here’s a quick explanation.